robang74/redfishos/Jolla/icons/template/README.md

 ## About apps icons template

-This is a set of icon templates that attempts to assists icon creation of exact size for Sailfish® Apps.
-They are editable with vector shape editor such as Inkscape or Adobe®Illustrator®, or with image editors such as GIMP® or Photoshop®.
+This is a set of icon templates that attempts to assists icon creation of exact size for SailfishÂ® Apps.
+They are editable with vector shape editor such as Inkscape or AdobeÂ®IllustratorÂ®, or with image editors such as GIMPÂ® or PhotoshopÂ®.

 ### Quick instructions